itai-sagi/gpt-auto-committer/readme.md

 # GPTAutoCommitter

 ## Overview
 The `GPTAutoCommitter` is a script designed to automate commit creation and pull request updates based on Jira issues.
-It utilizes the OpenAI GPT-3.5 model to generate commit messages and pull request descriptions.
+It utilizes the OpenAI GPT model to generate commit messages and pull request descriptions, as-well as automating other ops.

 ## Prerequisites
 Before using this script, ensure you have the following:

 - Node.js installed (with npm)
-- Access to a Jira account with API key
+- An OpenAI access key
-- GitHub account and personal access token
+- GitHub account and personal access token (if creating PRs)
+- Access to a Jira API (if want to use JIRA as additional context)

 ## Setup
 1. Clone this repository.